ezrosent/frawk/info/overview.md

   these commands from within a function, and it's a major simplification to just disallow this case.
 Again, let me know if this is an important use-case for you.
-* Some basic Awk commands are missing (e.g. `exit` is not present as its semantics are unclear in a multithreaded setting, though `nextfile` is and suffices in many cases), because I have not gotten to them yet.
-Many of the extensions in gawk (e.g. co-processes, multidimensional arrays) are also not implemented.
+* Many of the extensions in gawk (e.g. co-processes, multidimensional arrays) are also not implemented.
+Most "book" awk builtin functions and commands are supported at this point, but please file an issue if you notice any gaps.
 * While it has never been tried, I sincerely doubt that frawk will run at all well --- or at all --- on a 32-bit platform.
 I suspect it would run much slower on a 64-bit non-x86 architecture.